Flowing in discrete gravity models and Ward identities: A review: The nonpertubrative RG for matrix models

 we get:

-The first term is intrinsically associated with the RG flow; however, the second part involves derivative concerning the momenta, which are the generators of the momentum displacements in Ward identities.
+The first term is intrinsically associated with the RG flow; however, the second part involves derivatives concerning the momenta, which are the generators of the momentum displacements in Ward identities.

 Heuristically, one may picture the global dynamics as follows (see Figure \ref{rep}).
 Starting from a point at scale $N$ in the full theory space, the Ward operator allows moving horizontally, at fixed $N$ toward the derivative interactions world.
-In the same way, the RG map allows to move vertically, from the scale $N$ to the scale $N+\delta N$, but due to the second terms of the right-hand side of \eqref{derivative}, the RG transformation generates as well a horizontal displacement.
+In the same way, the RG map allows it to move vertically, from the scale $N$ to the scale $N+\delta N$, but due to the second terms of the right-hand side of \eqref{derivative}, the RG transformation generates as well a horizontal displacement.
 This is another way to understand the instability of the local phase space, pointed out in the previous section.
 Therefore, and despite the accordance of our results with the expected ones, especially about the value of the critical exponent, and the apparent qualitatively small dependence on the regulator in a small range of values around $\alpha=1$; one cannot conclude that our results have anything to do with the original model, the explored region of the theory space being very far from one of the original ultralocal ones. \\

 From the last picture, a question remains open.
-Can you build a RG map which is the most vertical as possible, at least for $N$ sufficiently large, in such a way that $\mathcal{L}_N$, $\mathcal{U}_N$ and their higher momenta remains small enough, such that derivative couplings can be discarded from the RG flow?
-This question seems to be very difficult in regard to the complex hierarchical structure of the flow equations that we discussed in this paper.
-A heuristic attempt to solve this problem, or at least to build a flow which remains vertical for a long time is to choose a regulator such that $\mathcal{L}_N$, $\mathcal{U}_N$ vanish or become small for vanishing $\bar{\gamma}$.
+Can you build an RG map that is the most vertical as possible, at least for $N$ sufficiently large, in such a way that $\mathcal{L}_N$, $\mathcal{U}_N$ and their higher momenta remain small enough, such that derivative couplings can be discarded from the RG flow?
+This question seems to be very difficult regarding the complex hierarchical structure of the flow equations that we discussed in this paper.
+A heuristic attempt to solve this problem, or at least to build a flow that remains vertical for a long time is to choose a regulator such that $\mathcal{L}_N$, $\mathcal{U}_N$ vanish or become small for vanishing $\bar{\gamma}$.
 This can be achieved for instance with a regulator of the form: